History in the Making

 From the Museum

-Our collection and archive inventory projects are underway.
+Our collection and archive inventory projects are still underway.
 Our volunteers are busy working on artifact inventory and archive organization.
 We greatly appreciate the Cape Coral Community Foundation and the Giving Alliance of Women, for helping to fund this project.